 4. Check for Understanding

 Another element for teacher demo lessons is making sure you’re checking your students’ understanding.
-When you check for understanding during your lessons, you’re showing that you’re monitoring your students’ progress towards meeting the learning goal.
+When you check for understanding during your lessons, you’re showing that you’re monitoring your students’ progress toward meeting the learning goal.
 It’s also an opportunity to show how you’ll adjust the pacing of your lesson if students aren’t understanding the skill you’re teaching.

 For example: You can do this by simulating that your interview panel has whiteboards and asking them to show their answers on their boards.
 If you’re teaching a group of students, you can pass out whiteboards or use sheet protectors with a white paper inside.
-You can also check for understanding by walking around as students write answers down or by listening to student conversations during Think/Pair/Share moments.
+You can also check for understanding by walking around as students write answers down or by listening to student conversations during think-pair-share moments.

 When you’re teaching your lesson, make sure you use differentiation.
 Adding this to your lesson will show the interviewers that you know how to scaffold for students who need support and also extend the learning for your students who need more challenge.